Shopify/shipit-engine/docs/setup.md

 Shipit provides you with a Rails template.
 To bootstrap your Shipit installation:

 1. If you don't have Rails installed, run this command: `gem install rails -v 5.2`
-2. Run this command:  `rails _5.2_ new shipit --skip-action-cable --skip-turbolinks --skip-action-mailer -m https://raw.githubusercontent.com/Shopify/shipit-engine/master/template.rb`
+2. Run this command:  `rails _5.2_ new shipit --skip-action-cable --skip-turbolinks --skip-action-mailer --skip-active-storage -m https://raw.githubusercontent.com/Shopify/shipit-engine/master/template.rb`

 ## Creating the GitHub App